Kristian Pedersen: Union Berlin

-Following two seasons at Køge, he signed for German 2.
+Following two seasons at Køge, Pedersen signed for 2.
 Bundesliga side Union Berlin in 2016. on a three-year deal.
 He made his debut for Union Berlin on 6 August 2016 against VfL Bochum in a 2–1 defeat.
 30 September 2016, Pedersen received a red card against 1.
 FC Nürnberg.

-Pedersen scored his first goal for Union Berlin on 24 February 2018, in a 2–1 win against SV Sandhausen.
+He scored his first goal for Union Berlin on 24 February 2018, in a 2–1 win against SV Sandhausen.

 Birmingham City

 Pedersen signed a four-year contract with English Championship (second-tier) club Birmingham City on 25 June 2018; the fee was undisclosed.
 However, Birmingham's unaddressed Financial Fair Play issues left the English Football League (EFL) "exceptionally disappointed" that the club had nevertheless proceeded with a purchase, and they refused to register him.
 Two days before the season was due to start, and "after consideration of the legal position as between the Club, Player and the EFL", an agreement was reached such that Pedersen's registration was allowed.
-He duly made his debut on the opening day, starting at left back in a 2–2 draw at home to Norwich City.
+He made his debut on the opening day, starting at left back in a 2–2 draw at home to Norwich City.

 1. FC Köln

-In July 2022, he joined 1.
-FC Köln] on a free transfer.
+In July 2022, Pedersen joined 1.
+FC Köln on a free transfer.

+Swansea City

+Pedersen signed a two-year contract with Championship club Swansea City on 1 September 2023; the fee was undisclosed.

+Having played little, in part because of injury, Pedersen joined divisional rivals Sheffield Wednesday on 1 February 2024 on loan for the remainder of the season.
+He made his debut that weekend starting in the 4–0 defeat to Huddersfield Town.
+Pedersen would also struggle for game time at Sheffield Wednesday, although it was again partly because of injury.
+He made just four appearances during his time on loan, with his only start having come during his debut against Huddersfield.

+Upon returning to Swansea City, Pedersen would make just two more appearances for the club in the following season.
+Both of these would come in August and in the EFL Cup.
+Although Pedersen had already struggled to dislodge Ben Cabango and Harry Darling in Swansea's defence, this would be another season which was heavily affected by injuries.
+He faced two significant spells on the sidelines; the first being a hamstring injury from September until late October, and the second having come from hamstring surgery which kept him out of action from December until late April.

+Pedersen was released by Swansea at the end of the 2024-25 season, having made seven appearances in all competitions.

+FC Fredericia

+On 17 September 2025, Pedersen signed with newly promoted Danish Superliga club FC Fredericia.

 International career

-Pedersen has represented Denmark U-21's.
-Making his debut in 2016 against Ukraine.
+Pedersen has represented Denmark U-21's, making his debut in 2016 against Ukraine.

 Pedersen made his senior international debut on 7 October 2020 in a friendly match against the Faroe Islands.